gbvbahia01/Meta_Spring/README.md

 # Concept Proof (Spring 4)
-This is a small system with Spring 4, Hybernate 4 (JPA), PrimeFaces 5 e Maven 3 running at Tomcat.
+This is a small system with Spring 4, Hybernate 4 (JPA), PrimeFaces 5 e Maven 3 running at Tomcat and ActiveMQ for QUEUE.
 I am doing a small app about the integration those frameworks.
-Next step is to do a JMS with Spring

 ## Setup
 Run the DB.sql in a Postgres db.